tutao/tutanota/doc/BUILDING.md

 ## Building and running your own Tutanota Android app

 If you build and install the Tutanota Android app by yourself, keep in mind that you will not get updates automatically.
-If you prefer the auto-update feature, download the app from the Google Play Store or F-Droid.
+If you prefer the auto-update feature, download the app from the Google Play Store, F-Droid or the GitHub releases page https://github.com/tutao/tutanota/releases.

 #### Pre-requisites: